 Unlike traditional email or SMS, with real-time chat, users can send messages and get responses simultaneously.
 Instant messaging is now a core feature for social, dating, medical, and marketplace applications as a tool for matching users and enabling smooth and effective interactions among them.

 For apps that have marketplace business models such as Etsy, eBay, Airbnb, and TaskRabbit, real-time chat is a way to facilitate communication between customers and service providers.
 We can find a lot of examples of chat functionality in apps for different niches.
-In Airbnb, guests can text hosts in order to get details about apartments.
+In Airbnb, guests can text hosts in order to get the live order status updates and details about apartments.
 When a guest is staying in an apartment, they can write to the host at any time to ask questions.

 The Oscar health insurance app has the Doctor on Call feature, which is an online chat that connects users with doctors so they can get urgent health advice.